daveho/daveho.github.com/_posts/2023-03-31-sony-and-monoprice-headphones.md

 still relatively easy to find used.
 (I bought mine on EBay for about
 $25.)

-See also: I think the Sony MDR-V202 and MDR-7504 are similar or identical.
+See also: I think Sony MDR-V202 and MDR-7504 are similar or identical.

 # The Verdict

 I think the MDR-V4 are my favorites, followed closely by the MDR-7506.
+Both have excellent sound quality and are comfortable.